-Chemical carcinogens are substances or mixtures which have the potential to induce cancer to humans under certain conditions and for prolonged or excessive periods of exposure.
-Chemical carcinogens can be natural chemicals, synthetic compounds or mixtures of both, that are produced or used for industrial, agricultural or commercial purposes.
+Chemical carcinogens are substances or mixtures which have the potential to induce cancer in humans under certain conditions or after prolonged or excessive periods of exposure.
+Chemical carcinogens can be natural chemicals, synthetic compounds or mixtures of both, which are produced or used for industrial, agricultural or commercial purposes.

-The 2001 European Commission proposal for the Registration, Evaluation, and Authorisation of Chemicals REACH) aims to improve public and environmental health by assessing the toxicity of, and restricting exposure to, potentially toxic chemicals.
-The requirements for carcinogenicity testing of Industrial Chemicals, regulated by REACH, are based on a tiered approach according to which, a two-year carcinogenicity assay may be required for certain chemicals produced at >1000 metric tonnes per year.
-In addition, some chemicals that are found to be genotoxic will also require testing.
+The 2001 European Commission proposal for the registration, evaluation, and authorization of chemicals (REACH) aims to protect public and environmental health by assessing the toxicity of, and restricting exposure to, potentially toxic chemicals.
+The requirements for carcinogenicity testing of industrial chemicals, regulated by REACH, are based on a tiered approach according to which, a two-year carcinogenicity assay may be required for certain chemicals marketed at more than 1000 metric tons per year.
+Additionally, some chemicals that are found to be genotoxic will also require carcinogenicity testing.

-Our team includes both highly qualified senior study director and technicians with wide expertise in the following areas.
+Our team includes both highly qualified senior study directors and technicians with broad expertise in the areas described below.

-The performance of carcinogenicity studies requires extensive knowledge of the spontaneous frequency of certain pathological changes, since it may be substantial differences between species and strains.
+To conduct carcinogenicity studies requires an in-depth knowledge of the spontaneous frequency of certain pathological changes, as there may be substantial differences between species and strains.
 Our carcinogenicity group is skilled at performing histopathological assessments in rodent carcinogenicity studies, applying standard diagnostic criteria across the large numbers of tissues examined following RITA (Registry of Industrial Toxicology Animal-data) standards.
-In addition to standard staining methodology, special preparations may be included to further characterize lesions seen in the tissues.
+Special preparations may be included in addition to standard staining methodology to further characterize any observed tissue lesions

 Carcinogenicity studies for Chemicals

-Our team of experienced, highly-educated scientists, with backgrounds in toxicology, molecular biology, chemistry and immunology, understand that the drug development process is no longer a one-size fits all approach.
+Our team of experienced, highly-educated scientists, experts in toxicology, molecular biology, chemistry and immunology, fully understands that the drug development process is distinct for each approach

-Inhalation toxicity studies are required to assess the exposure hazards for consumer products or manufacturing workers.
+Inhalation toxicity studies are required to assess the exposure hazards of consumer products or to manufacturing workers

-Our in-house team of veterinarians ensure that animal welfare is paramount and are committed to the principals of the 3Rs (refinement, reduction, replacement)
+Our in-house team of veterinarians ensures that animal welfare is paramount and is fully committed to the principles of the 3Rs (replacement, reduction, refinement).